N64discdrive/B.O.T.-Command-GuideBook/README.md

 __EXAMPLE:__

-• /mw create 0 skyblock
+• /mw create test 0 skyblock

-This command will generate a void world with a singal skyblock island at spawn.
+This command will generate a void world with a singal skyblock island at spawn and the world will be named "test".

 ## BUILDERTOOLS SCHEMATIC GUIDE